benrosen/vehicle-for-sale-by-owner/README.md

   <tr>
     <td>♦</td>
     <td>Quirk</td>
-    <td>These are unique characteristics or idiosyncrasies of your mech that make it stand out from others.
+    <td>Unique characteristics or idiosyncrasies of your mech that make it stand out from others.
 It could be an unusual feature, behavior, or attribute of the mech that might appeal to potential buyers.</td>
   </tr>
   <tr>
     <td>♣</td>
     <td>Appearance</td>
-    <td>This refers to the physical look of your mech.
+    <td>The physical look of your mech.
 It could include things like color, size, or any additional aesthetic modifications you've made.
 The right appearance might be crucial for buyers looking for a specific aesthetic.</td>
   </tr>
   <tr>
     <td>♥</td>